 {Entry instructions: Specify a table of the distribution of covariate strata.
 Column names should correspond to the names of covariates in the input data, and rows should specify strata defined by combinations of those covariate values.
 The last column should be called prop with entries specifying the proportion of individuals in each stratum.
 The sum of the prop column must equal 1.
-For example, the default values correspond to the following table: <<Show HTML example of the default>>
+For example, the default values correspond to the following table: <<Show HTML example of the default>>}

-Covariate distributions will be applied equally to both trial arms.}

 ${weighted_bootstrap_table}